Stimulant Addiction and Abuse

 About 169,000 adolescents aged 12 to 17 were current nonmedical users of stimulants in 2014, including about 45,000 current methamphetamine users.

 There were 39,000 adolescents aged 12 to 17 who were current users of cocaine in 2014, including 8,000 who used crack.

 Seeking Help for A Stimulant Addiction?

 Stimulant addiction can be life threatening after prolonged use.
 If help isn’t sought out in time, it could cause irreversible brain damage and emotional as well as physical pain.
-We are here to help you get back to living the full life you deserve.
+There are dedicated treatment specialist to help you through detox and get back to living the full life you deserve.
 If you or a loved one has an addiction to stimulants, find help today, and get started on your sobriety journey.

 What are you struggling with?